 Make-Up Of The Album

 Instead of "Something New" containing all seven soundtrack songs as originally planned, Capitol decided to drop "A Hard Day's Night," "I Should Have Known Better" and "Can't Buy Me Love" from the album.
 All three of these songs were previously released on Capitol singles anyway.

 The four soundtrack songs were put on side two of the album so as to truly feature "something new" on the first side.
 Three tracks from side two of the recently released British album "A Hard Day's Night" graced side one of this album, namely "Things We Said Today," "Any Time At All" and "When I Get Home."
 Two of the tracks from their new British EP "Long Tall Sally" hadn't been released in the US yet, so those songs, "Slow Down" and "Matchbox" made the US album as well.

 "I'll Cry Instead" was originally slated to be in the movie but was dropped at the last minute, and because of this, United Artists included it on their soundtrack album.
 In order to start off the Capitol album on a strong note, "Something New" also contained the song.
 It was released as a Capitol single as well.

-In order to fulfill the eleven song requirement, they easily could have used the remaining unreleased track from the British album, namely "I'll Be Back."
+In order to fulfill Capitol's eleven song requirement, they easily could have used the remaining unreleased track from the British album, namely "I'll Be Back."
 Instead, Capitol thought that an interesting novelty for the album would be to include the recently recorded German version of "I Want To Hold Your Hand," called "Komm, Gib Mir Deine Hand."
 In order to promote what Capitol thought was a clever idea, the back cover liner notes claimed, "One of the most popular is 'Komm, Gib Mir Deine Hand,' the German-language version the boys made of their sensational Capitol hit."

 The Beatles in EMI Studio Two, February 1964